-Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, undergone persons who have organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800) 426-4791.
+people Some may be more vulnerable contaminants in drinking water than the general population.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, have organ transplants, people with HIV/AIDS or other system disorders, some elderly, and infants can be particularly at from infections. people should seek advice about drinking water from their health providers.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium microbiological contaminants are available from the Safe Drinking Water Hotline (800) 426-4791.